This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 Input for reforms or initiatives may also originate from different stakeholders, including government, regional and local authorities, non-governmental and non-profit organisations, employers and employee unions, and businesses.
 Besides, reforms may be shaped by international influences and trends.

 The Hellenic Authority for Higher Education proposes the strategy for higher education to the Minister.
 Similarly, the main advisory body for primary and secondary education is the Institute for Education Policy.
-The Ministry of Education and Religious Affairs decides on the strategic plans for all levels of education, leaving a certain amount of autonomy for specific issues to the decentralized bodies.
-The implementation of strategy and compliance to directives is assigned to the commanding regional administration, i.e. Regional Education Directorates (two layers of hierarchy).
+The Ministry of Education, Religious Affairs and Sports decides on the strategic plans for all levels of education, leaving a certain amount of autonomy for specific issues to the decentralized bodies.
+The implementation of strategy and compliance to directives is assigned to the commanding regional administration, i.e. Regional Education Directorates.
 The regional administration bodies supervise the school units in their area of jurisdiction.
 The overall education strategy is included in the Government Programme

 For more details, see above “Overall national education strategy and key objectives”.